-• Alim Shakh holds a position of Principal conductor of the Novosibirsk Philharmonic Chamber Orchestra (the top chamber orchestra in Russia).
+• Alim Shakh held a position of Principal conductor of the Novosibirsk Philharmonic Chamber Orchestra (the top chamber orchestra in Russia) (2008- 2022).

 • Principal conductor of St. Petersburg State Conservatory Opera and Ballet Theatre (2012- 2020).

 • Head of Mediacentre of St. Petersburg State Rimsky-Korsakov Conservatory (until 2020)